Nitrokey/nitrokey-start-firmware/doc/udev-rules.rst

 udev rules for Gnuk Token
 =========================

-In case of Debian, there is a file /lib/udev/rules.d/60-gnupg.rules, when you install "gnupg" package.
-This is the place we need to change, if your installation is older (than jessie).
-Newer "gnupg" package (1.4.15-1 or later) has already supported Gnuk Token.
+In case of Debian, there is a file /lib/udev/rules.d/60-gnupg.rules (or /lib/udev/rules.d/60-scdamon.rules for newer version), when you install "gnupg" package (or "scdaemon" package).
+This is the place we need to
+change, if your installation is older than jessie.
+Newer "gnupg" package (1.4.15-1 or later) or "scdaemon" package has already supported Gnuk Token.

 If needed, please add lines for Gnuk Token to give a desktop user the permission to use the device.
 We specify USB ID of Gnuk Token (by